18F/uswds-jekyll/pages/guide/Singularity-on-Ceres.md

 export SINGULARITY_CACHEDIR=$TMPDIR
 export SINGULARITY_TMPDIR=$TMPDIR
 ```
+One can also use —disable-cache option to avoid saving cached image blobs (e.g., `singularity pull —disable-cache docker://r-base:3.3.3` ).

 In case the home directory is full, it is safe to delete the contents of ~/.singularity folder.

+NOTE: As of April 14, 2021, $TMPDIR is not set on Atlas.
+Atlas users are advised to use the —disable-cache option when pulling docker containers.

 # 5. Singularity Images